thin-edge/thin-edge.io/docs/src/howto-guides/014_thin_edge_logs.md

 # The thin-edge logs
-The logs that are useful to debug thin-edge.io break down into logs that are created by thin-edge itself and third party components.
+The logs that are useful for debugging thin-edge.io break down into logs that are created by thin-edge itself and by third party components.

-## Thin-edge component logs
+## Thin-edge logs
-The Thin-edge is composed of different components like mappers, agent, and plugins.
+The thin-edge is composed of different components like mappers, agent, and plugins.
 The log messages of these components can be accessed as below.
+The logs here capture INFO, WARNING, and ERROR messages.

 ### Cloud mapper logs
-The Thin-edge cloud mapper services that send the measurement data to cloud can be accessed as below
+The thin-edge cloud mapper component that sends the measurement data to the cloud can be accessed as below.

 #### Tedge Cumulocity mapper
-The logs of the cumulocity mapper service that sends the measurement data from thin-edge device to the `Cumulocity` cloud can be accessed as below
+The log messages of the Cumulocity mapper component that sends the measurement data from the thin-edge device to the Cumulocity cloud can be accessed as below

 `journalctl -u tedge-mapper-c8y.service`

 #### Tedge Azure mapper
-The logs of the Azure mapper service that sends the measurement data from thin-edge device to the `Azure` cloud can be accessed as below
+The log messages of the Azure mapper component that sends the measurement data from the thin-edge device to the Azure cloud can be accessed as below.

 `journalctl -u tedge-mapper-az.service`